 In response to The Daily Post’s writing prompt: “Singin’ in the Rain.”

 Rain is always special and nothing can beat an afternoon filled with drizzles and cold winds.
 If there is something I wish, it is the power to bring on rain when I desire.
-I don’t ask for weather control but just the rain is enough.
+I don’t ask for weather control but just the rain control is enough.
 What comes after the rain is equally desirable but only in a different mood.
-With rain drops lashing on my window, I would like to write my life in slow motion, slower than the drops but defintely faster than I would ever write in my life.
+With rain drops lashing on my window, I would like to write my life in slow motion, slower than the drops but definitely faster than I would ever write in my life.

 I wish I were a rain drop as I could love the journey rather than the destination.
-As it turns out, it is the journey that is important, not the destination.
+As it turns out, it is the journey that is important, and not the destination.

 In response to The Daily Post’s writing prompt: “Our House.”